Innovation and Strategic Network Formation: Patent Rights

-More precisely, a fraction $b \in (0,1)$, of firms receive a \textbf{patent} on their private ideas.
+Suppose a fraction $b \in (0,1)$, of firms receive a \textbf{patent} on their private ideas.
 In this case, other firms cannot use this private idea, either as monopolists or competitors.
 Formally, a firm $i$ receives payoff $1$ from each technology $t$ such that (1) idea $i \in t$; (2) firm $i$ knows all $j \in t$ and no other $j \in t$ receive patents; and (3) either $i$ receives a patent or $i$ is the unique firm that knows all $j \in t$.
 Else the firm receives payoff $0$ from the technology $t$.

 To focus on how patents relate to informal interactions, we analyze model patents in a very simple way.
-In particular, the model could be extended to allow for imperfect patent rights and/or licensing of patents.
+In particular, the model will not include imperfect patent rights and/or licensing of patents, and licensing can increase the innovation rate.

-A firm now chooses either a level of openness $q_i(0)$, which is the action without a patent, or $q_i(1)$, which is the action with a patent.\footnote{We do not allow firms to discriminate in their interactions based on others' patents.} We will refer to the choices at symmetric equilibria as $q^*(0)$ and $q^*(1)$.
+A firm now chooses either a level of openness $q_i(0)$, which is the action without a patent, or $q_i(1)$, which is the action with a patent.
+We will refer to the choices at symmetric equilibria as $q^*(0)$ and $q^*(1)$.

 For the first part of the following result ($\delta=0$), we will also assume that each firm $i$ pays cost $\epsilon > 0$ for each realized link.
 The purpose of this cost is to break near-indifferences in favor of lower interaction rates.
 We observe in Appendix \ref{sec:direct} that without patents, a small link cost $\epsilon$ has little effect on the equilibrium.